Lots of wins, more laughs: Wichita basketball coaching legend Dale Faber to retire

 “He always had that great sense of humor, but he didn’t do it to try to get the spotlight.
 I think the No. 1 reason why was that he was trying to take the pressure off those kids.”

-Since arriving at Friends, Faber’s performances at KCAC Media Day, which doubles as his own stand-up comedy routine, have become stuff of legend over the years.
-In fact, that was one of the first experiences for Friends athletic director Dr. Rob Ramseyer when he was hired in 2018.
+Since arriving at Friends, Faber’s performances at KCAC Media Day, which doubles as his own stand-up comedy routine, have become stuff of legend.
+In fact, that was one of the first experiences for Friends athletic director Rob Ramseyer when he was hired in 2018.

 “I was sitting in the crowd and he introduced me to everybody and said, ‘Rob is really working hard at raising some money.
 He’s going to start passing a hat around, so everybody give us some money,’” Ramseyer said.
 “That’s just him, a sarcastic sense of humor.
 And he can take it as much as he can give it, so it’s just been a delightful relationship for me and I’ve really enjoyed working with him.”